Robin Jansson: Orlando City

 On 12 March 2019 it was announced Jansson had signed with MLS side Orlando City.
 He made his debut on 23 March in a 1–0 win away to New York Red Bulls.
 He scored his first goal for the team on June 13 in a 3–1 U.S. Open Cup win over Memphis 901.
 On 27 October 2021, Jansson surpassed 7,693 minutes played for Orlando City, breaking the previous club record for minutes played by an outfield player set by Cristian Higuita in 2019.
 He marked the occasion with a stoppage-time goal during Orlando's 3–2 defeat to Columbus Crew.

+Ahead of the 2024 season, Jansson was named club captain following the departure of Mauricio Pereyra.
+On 24 November, Jansson became the first Orlando player to reach 200 appearances across all competitions for the club when he started in Orlando's MLS Cup playoffs semi-finals victory over Atlanta United.
+On 18 September 2025, Orlando City launched a limited time Robin Jansson collection of merchandise which included two t-shirts, a hoodie, and an adjustable hat.
+After the conclusion of the season, Orlando City declined to exercise Jansson's contract option, but began negotiations to sign him to a new contract.

 International career

 Having never played for Sweden at youth level, Jansson's league-winning form with AIK caught the eye of Janne Andersson who called him up in December 2018.
 He made his international debut on 8 January 2019, playing the full 90 minutes in a 1–0 friendly defeat to Finland.